Global Basic Income

 A dividend for all from the global commons

 A global basic income would be funded by charging corporations and well-off individuals for their overuse of the global 'commons'.
 An international carbon charge, a global wealth tax and a financial transaction fee would all be major contributors.
-Global ‘quantitative easing’ (money creation) would also play a key role.
+We explore these ideas further through our research on Cap and Share, which you can read more about here.
+Global ‘quantitative easing’ (money creation) could also play a key role.
 These funding streams could raise trillions of dollars a year for a global UBI fund.

 A whole world of resources